basnijholt/unidep/README.md

 - `osx64`: Specifically for 64-bit macOS systems.
 - `arm64`: For macOS systems on ARM64 architectures (Apple Silicon).
 - `macos`: An alternative to `osx` for macOS systems.
-- `unix`: A general selector for all UNIX-like systems (local_dependencies Linux and macOS).
+- `unix`: A general selector for all UNIX-like systems (includes Linux and macOS).
 - `win`: For all Windows systems.
 - `win64`: Specifically for 64-bit Windows systems.